Dr Guy Westwood

 Teaching

-At the Faculty/University level, I lecture on topics in Greek literature, history, and language.
-I also teach options and supervise dissertations for the MSt and MPhil in the broad area of ancient Greek rhetoric and oratory and in related areas, especially historiography, comedy, and tragedy.
+At the Faculty level, I mainly lecture on topics in Greek literature, history, and language.
+I also teach options and supervise dissertations for the MSt, MPhil, and DPhil in the broad area of ancient Greek rhetoric and oratory and in related areas, especially historiography, comedy, and tragedy.
+At Lady Margaret Hall, I organize undergraduate Classics and its joint schools – especially the language and literature elements – and mainly teach Greek language and literature, as well as specific Greek history papers close to my research interests.

 Publications